This island is as much a part of us as we are a part of it. This is where we work and live.

 About the process, John says:

 “I spent more time working on the Plan than I wished to and less time than I should have.
 The Plan is not what I hoped it would be when we first began work.
 I hoped it would be so compelling it didn’t even seem like a plan but a great never-ending story.
 A truly inspiring plan.
 A mouth-watering five course meal.
 I have to say that we failed to make that.
 It was unrealistic, of course.
 It’s not one person’s dream meal; it’s a stew, added to and stirred by many.
 At times, during the process, I found myself somewhat heartbroken, because the opportunity was so great and I felt we were falling so short, but toward the end it got better, and I felt better.
-It’s not a bad stew, and it’s an iterative plan, one that we can work on in the decades to come, always re-considering, always re-shaping.”
+It’s not that bad a stew, but an iterative plan, one that we can work on in the decades to come, always re-considering, always re-shaping.”

 There are 207 promising strategies within the plan.
 Together, they provide a wealth of possibilities that we can dig into over time, each as its time comes.
 A great beginning.